All that international businesses should know to sell in China, eCommerce platforms, distribution, supermarkets, Regulation, China business culture.

 Pinduoduo is growing fast for the simple reason that it is centered around the customers.
 It included its users in the promotion and buying process.
 It is called social eCommerce and this practice has found a lot of followers all over China.

-The idea behind Pinduoduo is simple: Low price by encouraging group purchases directly from factories and suppliers.
+The idea behind Pinduoduo is simple: Low prices by encouraging group purchases directly from factories and suppliers.

 Pinduoduo has successfully been pushing impulsive buying behavior which is not always working so well in China.
 Anyone that knows China’s buying habits, knows that Chinese consumers do a lot of research, so it’s quite the exploit Pinduoduo managed to achieve.